-The key features of a public company limited by shares are as follows.
+The key features of a public company limited by shares are:

-Legal Personality and Shareholding/Shareholder Requirements

-A public company limited by shares has:

 - Separate legal personality.
-It is a separate legal entity, which enables it to enter into contracts, own assets, incur debts, and take legal actions in its own name. - No requirement on the maximum number of shareholders(unlike a private company). - Perpetual succession.
-Any change of shareholding does not affect its continued existence.

-No Minimum Share Capital Requirement

-There is no minimum share capital requirement on a public company limited by shares, except for certain regulated companies (for example, securities companies).
-The Companies Ordinance adopts a mandatory system of no-par (that is, a par value (also known as nominal value) is not required to be attached to the company's shares).
-This means that relevant concepts such as par value, share premium, and requirement for authorised share capital are not applicable to companies incorporated in Hong Kong.
+It is a separate legal entity, which enables it to enter into contracts, own assets, incur debts, and take legal actions in its own name. - No maximum number of shareholders.
+This differs from a private company. - Perpetual succession.
+Any change of shareholding does not affect its continued existence. - No minimum share capital requirement.
+An exception to this is certain regulated companies (for example, securities companies). - A mandatory system of no-par.
+This means that a par value (also known as nominal value) does not need to be attached to the company's shares.
+Therefore, concepts such as par value, share premium, and requirement for authorised share capital are not applicable to companies incorporated in Hong Kong. - Limited liability.

-Limited Liability

 A public company limited by shares protects the shareholders' personal assets from the company's business risks and liabilities, except in exceptional circumstances where the lifting of the corporate veil is legally permitted.
-The maximum liability of a shareholder is limited to the amount of its unpaid shares (section 8, Companies Ordinance).
+The maximum liability of a shareholder is limited to the amount of its unpaid shares (section 8, Companies Ordinance). - Separation between management and ownership.
+(See further, Management and Ownership). - Can be listed and traded on a stock exchange.
+(See further, Stock Exchange Listing).

-Separation Between Management and Ownership
+Management and Ownership